Tax Clearance Frequently Asked Questions

 Treasury cannot use the information from a previous request for tax clearance.
 Once the requirements listed in the letter are fulfilled, a new request can be made.

-In order for the Tax Clearance Section to discuss your application with a named individual or entitly to act on your behalf, please fill out the AUTHORIZATION FOR DISCLOSURE OF TAX CLEARANCE INFORMATION section at the bottom of page 2 on Form 5156.
-Please do not submit Form 151, Authorized Representative Declaration/Power of Attorney.
+In order for the Tax Clearance Section to discuss your application with a named individual or entity to act on your behalf, please fill out the AUTHORIZATION FOR DISCLOSURE OF TAX CLEARANCE INFORMATION section at the bottom of page 2 on Form 5156.

-The letter I received from the Tax Clearance Section indicates that I am missing returns, but I did not have a filing requirement.
+The letter I received from the Tax Clearance Section indicates that I am missing returns for Corporate Income Tax, but I did not have a filing requirement.

-If you did not have a filing requirement for SBT, MBT, or CIT and you are requesting tax clearance, you should file returns with the Business Tax Division to conclusively demonstrate that there is no liability owed.
+If you did not have a filing requirement for Corporate Income Tax and you are requesting tax clearance, you should file returns with the Business Tax Division to conclusively demonstrate that there is no liability owed.
 Please send any missing returns to the address located on the return.
 For information on filing returns or making payments, please visit www.michigan.gov/businesstaxes.